Numerous state and federal agencies and

 business will be administratively dissolved, often

 without your knowledge.
-Reinstating the business will
+Reinstating the business requires time and money.

 To change the registered agent for a corporation